-Each county is free to conduct election-day voting either by using the traditional precinct model or by setting up "voting centers." §16-411(B)(4) (Cum.
+Each county is free to conduct election-day voting either by using the traditional precinct model or by setting up "voting centers." \$16-411(B)(4) (Cum.
 Supp.
 2020).
 Voting centers are equipped to provide all voters in a county with the appropriate ballot for the precinct in which they are registered, and this allows voters in the county to use whichever vote center they prefer.
 See ibid.

-The regulations at issue in this suit govern precinctbased election-day voting and early mail-in voting.
+The regulations at issue in this suit govern precinct-based election-day voting and early mail-in voting.
 Voters who choose to vote in person on election day in a county that uses the precinct system must vote in their assigned precincts.
-See §16-122 (2015); see also §16-135.
+See § 16-122 (2015); see also § 16-135.
 If a voter goes to the wrong polling place, poll workers are trained to direct the voter to the right location.
 Democratic Nat.
 Comm. v.
 Reagan, 329 F. Supp.
 3d 824, 859 (Ariz.
 2018); see Tr.
 1559, 1586 (Oct.
 12, 2017); Tr.
 Exh.
 370 (Pima County Elections Inspectors Handbook).
-If a voter finds that his or her name does not appear on the register at what the voter believes voting periods, voter identification (ID), election observer zones, sameday registration, durational residency, and straight-ticket voting); Brief for State of Ohio et al. as Amici Curiae 23-25 (describing various §2 challenges); Brief for Liberty Justice Center as Amicus Curiae 1-3, 7-11 (describing long-running §2 challenges to Wisconsin voter ID law).
+If a voter finds that his or her name does not appear on the register at what the voter believes is the right precinct, the voter ordinarily may cast a providay registration, durational residency, and straight-ticket voting); Brief for State of Ohio et al. as Amici Curiae 23-25 (describing various §2 challenges); Brief for Liberty Justice Center as Amicus Curiae 1-3, 7-11 (describing long-running §2 challenges to Wisconsin voter ID law).

-is the right precinct, the voter ordinarily may cast a provisional ballot.
+sional ballot.
 Ariz.
 Rev. Stat.
-Ann. §16-584 (Cum.
+Ann. § 16-584 (Cum.
 Supp.
 2020).
 That ballot is later counted if the voter's address is determined to be within the precinct.
 See ibid.
 But if it turns out that the voter cast a ballot at the wrong precinct, that vote is not counted.
-See §16-584(E); App.
+See § 16-584(E); App.
 37-41 (election procedures manual); Ariz.
 Rev. Stat.
-Ann. §16-452(C) (misdemeanor to violate rules in election procedures manual).
+Ann. § 16-452(C) (misdemeanor to violate rules in election procedures manual).